districtavenue/Chinook_Database/README.md

 # DESCRIPTION

-I have copied below my SQL queries to demonstrate my competence.
-I am using an open-source database called Chinook, whichis modeled as a media store containing tables like Album, Artist, and business transactions such as Invoices and Customers.
-This open-source database that I have downloaded on github. ( link attached). this would shouwcase how i can interact with real busines scenario cases, this would involve to manage actual sales numbers and demonstrate how I can analyze and produce some valuable insight for the company.
+I have provided my SQL queries below to demonstrate my competence.
+I am using an open-source database called Chinook, which is modeled after a media store.
+This database contains tables such as `Album`, `Artist`, and business transactions like `Invoice` and `Customer`.

+I downloaded this open-source database from GitHub (link attached).
+This showcase demonstrates how I can interact with real business scenarios, manage actual sales data, and produce valuable insights for the company.

 ### Tools
 I am using PostgreSQL to solve the questions from this database.
-Throught this project, i will use basic and intermediate level like join, aggregate function, wildcard and more.
-There are 27 questions but i have picked 15 of them cause some are not matching (ne corresponds pas ) with the database.
+Throughout this project, I will use basic and intermediate levels like Joins, Aggregate function, wildcard,s and more.
+There are 27 questions in total, but I have selected 15 of them, as some do not correspond to the database (example **dates**)

 ### QUESTIONS FOR THIS PROJECT